jpl-holmium/holcstore/README.md

 client.pull(batch=100, page_size=500)      # fetch new/updated chunks, requesting 500 updates per page
 ```

-`TimeseriesChunkStoreSyncClient.pull` automatically iterates over all
+`TimeseriesChunkStoreSyncClient.pull` follows the `next` links returned by
-pages until no more updates are returned.
+the server and continues fetching pages until there are no more results.

 #### 3.3/ Use admin features
 This allows you to download a zip file containing all the time series chunk selected